 Typically if you have a wireless router in the home or office (just behind a cabled modem or DSL modem, see this diagram), the wireless router should be configured as a router (factory default configuration).
-However, you may want to add a secondary wireless device to expand your WiFi wireless coverage (see this diagram), it is much better to configure the secondary wireless device as an "Access Point" instead of a "router behind a router".
-Reasons: all your internal computers and peripherals (network printers, NAS servers, etc) are now on the same IP network so they can share resources and communicate with each other as if they were connected byCAT-5 wiring and switches.
+However, you may want to add another wireless device to expand or improve your WiFi wireless coverage (see this diagram), it is sometimes better to configure the secondary wireless device as an "Access Point" instead of a "router behind a router".
+Reason: all your internal computers and peripherals (e.g. network printers, network share drivers, etc) are now on the same IP network (geeks terminology: "they are on the same subnet") so they can share resources and communicate with each other as if they were connected directly by CAT-5 wiring on the same hub/switches.

 address range - on a networked PCs, pop a "cmd"

 For Windows XP, type (case sensitive) ipconfig | find "Address" to get an idea of what it might be.